Ombre Nails: 14 Gradient Ideas Worth Saving

 Baby pink to hot pink

 Baby pink at the base fading to bold hot pink at the tips.
-A confident summer gradient that looks best on square and coffin shapes where the tip colour shows clearly.
+A confident summer gradient that looks best on square and coffin shapes where the tip color shows clearly.

 Blush to dusty rose

 Light blush fading to dusty rose matte.
-The muted colour palette keeps the gradient feeling sophisticated — works year-round and at any occasion.
+The muted color palette keeps the gradient feeling sophisticated — works year-round and at any occasion.

 Pink to burgundy